awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/fundamental-stream.md

  It's not always the case that `get-records` will return all records in the stream/shard specified\.
 When that happens, use the `NextShardIterator` from the last result to get the next set of records\.
 So if more data were being put into the stream \(the normal situation in production applications\), you could keep polling for data using `get-records` each time\.
 However, if you do not call `get-records` using the next shard iterator within the 300 second shard iterator lifetime, you will get an error message, and you will need to use the `get-shard-iterator` command to get a fresh shard iterator\.

 Also provided in this output is `MillisBehindLatest`, which is the number of milliseconds the [GetRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html) operation's response is from the tip of the stream, indicating how far behind current time the consumer is\.
 A value of zero indicates record processing is caught up, and there are no new records to process at this moment\.
 In the case of this tutorial, you may see a number that's quite large if you've been taking time to read along as you go\.
-That's not a problem, data records will stay in a stream for 24 hours waiting for you to retrieve them\.
-This time frame is called the retention period and it is configurable up to 168 hours \(7 days\)\.
+That's not a problem, by default, data records stay in a stream for 24 hours waiting for you to retrieve them\.
+This time frame is called the retention period and it is configurable up to 365 days\.

 Note that a successful `get-records` result will always have a `NextShardIterator` even if there are no more records currently in the stream\.
 This is a polling model that assumes a producer is potentially putting more records into the stream at any given time\.
 Although you can write your own polling routines, if you use the previously mentioned KCL for developing consumer applications, this polling is taken care of for you\.